Child Car Seat Program

 Best Car Seat Recommendations

-The National Highway Traffic Safety Administration in 2011 posted the best Car Seat recommendations for safety:
+The National Highway Traffic Safety Administration posted the best Car Seat recommendations for safety:

 NHTSA has released a guidelines on child restraints categorizing by age rather than by type of child seats in order to keep pace with the latest scientific and medical research and the development of new child restraint technologies.
 Under these guidelines, NHTSA is advising parents and caregivers to keep children in each restraint type, including rear-facing, forward-facing and booster seats, for as long as possible, using the weight limits of the car seat, before moving them up to the next type of seat.